Clastify logo

 The rate-determining step

 The rate-determining step is the slowest elementary step in a mechanism, so it controls the overall rate under the stated conditions.
-It is often the step with the largest activation energy, but use the kinetic evidence rather than just assuming it from a drawing.
+It is often the step with the largest activation energy, but use the kinetic evidence rather than assuming this from a drawing.

 The rate-determining step does not have to come first.
 For example, a fast first step can form an intermediate, then a later slow step can control how quickly products appear.
-When you test a proposed mechanism, check two things each time: adding the steps must give the correct overall stoichiometric equation, and the mechanism must match the experimentally determined rate equation.
+When you evaluate a proposed mechanism, check two things every time: the steps must add to the correct overall stoichiometric equation, and the mechanism must match the experimentally determined rate equation.

 Treat reaction mechanisms as possible explanations, not final truths.
-A mechanism can be ruled out if it contradicts stoichiometric or kinetic data, but several mechanisms may fit the same data until further evidence is collected.
-In organic chemistry, the hydrolysis of tertiary halogenoalkanes proceeds through a carbocation intermediate; that is the kind of mechanistic evidence you’ll meet again in Reactivity 3.4.
+If a mechanism contradicts stoichiometric or kinetic data, it can be ruled out, but several mechanisms may fit the same data until further evidence is collected.
+In organic chemistry, the hydrolysis of tertiary halogenoalkanes proceeds through a carbocation intermediate; that is the kind of mechanistic evidence you will meet again in Reactivity 3.4.

 Reading multistep energy profiles

 In a multistep energy profile, every peak represents a transition state.
 Each valley between two peaks is an intermediate.
-So the number of transition states matches the number of elementary steps.
-The number of intermediates is one fewer than the number of elementary steps, provided the steps are connected in a single pathway.
+The number of transition states matches the number of elementary steps.
+The number of intermediates is one fewer than the number of elementary steps, as long as the steps form one connected pathway.

-For each step, measure the activation energy from the species just before that step up to the following transition state.
-The rate-determining step is usually the one with the largest activation energy under the conditions considered.
-The overall enthalpy change is still taken from reactants to final products; you don’t find it by adding peak heights.
+For any step, measure the activation energy from the species immediately before that step up to the next transition state.
+The rate-determining step is usually the step with the largest activation energy under the conditions considered.
+The overall enthalpy change is still measured from reactants to final products, not by adding peak heights.

 Image